 Can I talk to the Principal – do I need an appointment?

 You do not need an appointment to talk with the Principal.
-Mr. Perry would love to talk with you.
+Mr. van der Pauw is happy to talk with you.
 You can drop by the office any time and ask to speak with him.
 If he’s able to do so right then and there he will.
-Otherwise you and he can coordinate a time to meet in person or talk on the phone.
-Talking with the Principal helps him do his job better and helps strengthen our school community.
+If it is a longer conversation, please schedule an appointment through the Office by calling the school or emailing email@example.com.

 What is the Federation of Independent Schools Association (FISA)?